-THE TRAILBLAZERS WAY -RUBRIC Emerging → Seldom Developing → Sometimes Proficient → Often Exemplary - Almost Always Sisterhood Communicates with others by using their preferred names & pronouns Cares for & supports others by using positive, affirming language.
+THE TRAILBLAZERS WAY -RUBRIC Emerging \rightarrow Seldom Developing \rightarrow Sometimes Proficient \rightarrow Often Exemplary - Almost Always Sisterhood Communicates with others by using their preferred names & pronouns Cares for & supports others by using positive, affirming language.
 Repairs harmful behaviors by admitting fault & restoring relationships by apologizing Celebrates the accomplishments of others by giving kudos & shout outs Reflects on relationships with others by self- evaluating strengths & areas of growth Scholarship Collaborates with peers by actively listening to others ideas & perspectives with an open-mind Cites and uses reliable, varied sources used in research & submits original work Takes risks by participating in class even when unsure of accuracy & correctness Uses a growth mindset to push through challenges with assignments Organizes for success by using resources & tools available Service Investigates meaningful issues in the local & global context by conducting research using reliable, varied sources Plans for action by creating timelines, dividing work with the team, & developing measurements of success Acts on plans by leveraging resources, documenting experiences, & checking back on the plan & the vision Reflects on service by evaluating strengths & weaknesses, & how differences are made within yourself & community Advocates for issues by sharing & celebrating highlights, impacts made, & how the project can be sustained.
-Safety Makes caring & constr Maintains healthy rela Empathizes with other s, thoughts, behaviors by using stre- uctive choices about personal behaviorships by resolving conflict con- s who are different by recognizing n culture & their impact on others navior by evaluating the constructively, asking others for their strengths & listening t help, & setting boundaries to others perspectives.
+Safety Self-manages emotions, thoughts, behaviors by using stress management strategies & techniques Makes caring & constructive choices about personal behavior by evaluating the consequences of one's actions Maintains healthy relationships by resolving conflict constructively, asking others for help, & setting boundaries Empathizes with others who are different by recognizing their strengths & listening to others perspectives.
+Understands one's own culture & their impact on others by evaluating how one shows up in a space.